How profitable is your flagship client?

 We’ve spoken to lots of our agency clients over the years.
 We see agencies implement Synergist, start tracking profit at job and client level, and they’re surprised at who their most profitable clients are.
 Once they have the numbers to tell them which clients and job types are most profitable, it’s the backbone to significant and stable growth.

-One such client is Leeds-based Enjoy Digital, who have successfully doubled in size over the last 2 years.
-Ian Fiddler, Head of Business Operations at Enjoy Digital identified the issue of client profitability and looked at how information was being recorded within each job.
+One such client is a digital agency who have successfully doubled in size over the last 2 years.
+They identified the issue of client profitability and looked at how information was being recorded within each job.

 “Everyone can access Synergist which means I can see what everyone is logging.
 This has been fundamental in getting visibility on where jobs are at proﬁtability-wise as all the information we need is in one place.
 I can easily see time spent on a job vs what has been estimated, as well as what people are working on and how long it’s taking."